nextgis/nextgis_frontend/packages/webmap/README.md

 Universal map constructor

-This library is not intended for using directly in the browser.

 Use Webmap with NPM installation method for building large scale applications.
 It pairs nicely with module bundlers such as [Webpack](https://webpack.js.org/)

 ```bash